raspberrypilearning/comic-character/en/step_2.md

 --- /task ---

-You will need to define the length of the total number of slides using the Document Object Model (DOM).
+You will need to define the length of the total number of slides so that…….[insert reason here].

-The DOM uses a method called `querySelectorAll` which can find and return all elements in a document that match a specified CSS selector.
+You can use the `querySelectorAll` method for this. `querySelectorAll` returns all elements in a document that match a specified CSS selector.

+`querySelectorAll` is a method used using the Document Object Model (DOM).

 --- task ---

-Add the `document.querySelectorAll`method and store it as a value inside the `totalHeroSlides` constant.
+Add the `document.querySelectorAll` method and store it as a value inside the `totalHeroSlides` constant.

 --- code ---
 ---